Jon Krakauer, Into the Wild

 Krakauer’s book is a study of the real life (and death) of Christopher McCandless, a young man who shortly after graduating college donated his savings to charity, abandoned his possessions, and re-invented himself on a journey across America and into the wilderness of Alaska.
 Krakauer finds two riddles in Chris’ story: how and why Chris died four months later; and the larger mystery surrounding the reasons for Chris’ journey, and the lessons we might wring from it.
 The novel is a model for the value of a meaningful education: how to take a collection of brute facts and, through intellectual curiosity and investigation, open up a meaningful inquiry into life itself.
 McCandless’ story engages a range of vital questions about the draw of nature to the human soul; what our relationships and responsibilities are (or ought to be) to ourselves, our families, and our communities; what our sense of self has to do with our class, our wealth, the things we own; and how we all search for an “authentic” life.

-The FYE book is used as an educational resource for interdisciplinary and academic engagement during the Building your Legacy Orientation.
+The FYE reading is used as an educational resource for interdisciplinary and academic engagement during the Building Your Legacy Orientation.